pgc2113/IWC_d18OP/README.md

 ### Non-Stationary Analysis
 The non-stationary analysis involves exploring the role of Pacific and Indian SSTs.
 This notebook can be used to recreate this figures.
 The differences between figures 3/5 and 6 is just the data used.
 ### Coherence Analysis
-The coherence analysis portion of the research product includes a notebook that create the foundational figures (i.e Figure 4) for the results of the Coherence analysis using ECHAM5-wiso and iCESM-iLME.
+The coherence analysis portion of the research product includes a notebook that create the foundational figures (i.e. Figure 4) for the results of the Coherence analysis using ECHAM5-wiso and iCESM-iLME.
 One thing to note is that the Weighted-Wavelet Z-Transform can be quite computationally intensive.
 ### References
 Copernicus Climate Change Service.
 (2023).
 Complete ERA5 global atmospheric reanalyis [dataset].
 ECMWF. https://doi.org/10.24381/CDS.143582CF